-The diagnosis may be made on x-rays, however early or more accurate assessment may be made on MRI evaluation.
-If bone collapse occurs, joint involvement will result.
+The diagnosis may be made on x-rays, however early or more accurate assessment may be made on an MRI evaluation.
+If bone collapse occurs, joint involvement will be the result.
 Secondary arthritis may lead to advanced joint destruction.

 A classification system has been described for descriptive and perhaps prognosis with treatment by Creuss.

 - Stage I – Normal x-ray.
 Changes seen on MRI.

 - Stage II – X-ray findings of sclerosis (wedged or mottled appearance) and osteopenia.

 - Stage III – Crescent sign (indicative of subchondral fracture)

 - Stage IV – X-ray findings of flattening or collapse of the humerus bone.